ABOUT THE FESTIVAL

 Sri Lankans have three official languages: Sinhala, Tamil and English.
 Sinhala, the language of the majority, and Tamil, spoken by ethnic Tamils as well as Muslims, are the primary languages of the island, with English introduced during the British occupation.
 The nation's three major ethnic groups are represented in the block colours on the flag, while the symbol of the elephant marks national heritage and prosperity.

 The Sri Lanka Food & Culture Festival will highlight the rich cultural heritage and intrigue of Sri Lanka.
 At the festival, visitors can expect to find a number of interactive demonstrations, live performances and prize giveaways to entice travellers.

 - Ceylon Tea demonstrations and tasting

-- Demonstrations and tastings of Sri Lankan food
+- Demonstrations of Sri Lankan food

 - Ayurveda demonstrations (traditional health practices)

 - Traditional dance performances from Sri Lankan dance troupes